gsuuon/model.nvim/README.md

 #### ChatContents
 - `config: ChatConfig` - Configuration for this chat buffer, used by `chatprompt.run`.
 This includes information such as the system instruction, static request parameters, and provider options.
 - `messages: ChatMessage[]` - Messages in the chat buffer.

+#### Tool
+- `description: string` - A description of what the tool does.
+- `parameters: table` - A JSON schema object describing the parameters the tool accepts.
+- `invoke: fun(args: table, on_result: fun(result: string, err?: string))` - A function that invokes the tool with the given arguments.
+It can optionally take a callback to return results asynchronously.

 #### Context
 - `before: string` - The text present before the selection or cursor.